Skip to content

 The Argument

-The argument x (or however you name it) is an instance of a class, containing methods for each valid HTML element.
+The argument x (or however you name it) is an object, containing methods for each valid HTML element.
 For example, .div() is for creating <div> elements, .p() is for creating <p> elements, and so on.
 Each of these methods accepts multiple arguments, used for creating text content or child elements.

 Here is an example of a simple table with one row and two columns: